paypaldev/.github/profile/README.md

 # 🤠 Developer Community

-Get in touch with us or learn more about OneSignal through the channels below.
+Get in touch with us or learn more about PayPal through the channels below.

 - [Follow us on Twitter](https://twitter.com/paypaldevs).
 - [PayPal Blog](https://dev.to/paypaldeveloper).